Aliases for KPNA4 Gene

 External Ids for KPNA4 Gene

 The nuclear import of karyophilic proteins is directed by short amino acid sequences termed nuclear localization signals (NLSs).
 Karyopherins, or importins, are cytoplasmic proteins that recognize NLSs and dock NLS-containing proteins to the nuclear pore complex.
 The protein encoded by this gene shares the sequence similarity with Xenopus importin-alpha and Saccharomyces cerevisiae Srp1.
 This protein is found to interact with the NLSs of DNA helicase Q1 and SV40 T antigen. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KPNA4 Gene

 KPNA4 (Karyopherin Alpha 4 (Importin Alpha 3)) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Interferon Signaling.
-GO annotations related to this gene include protein transporter activity.
+Among its related pathways are Immune System and Infectious disease.
+GO annotations related to this gene include binding and protein transporter activity.
 An important paralog of this gene is KPNA1.

 UniProtKB/Swiss-Prot for KPNA4 Gene